-Written by attorney Jeremy S Geigle, over 4 years ago.
+Written by attorney Jeremy S Geigle, almost 5 years ago.

 If your case, or your son or daughters case, has been processed in the juvenile system, whether it be by adjudication or diversion, make sure to apply to have the adjudication set aside and... more

 Written by attorney James Sullivan, 11 months ago.

 This guide briefly describes juvenile record sealing process in Texas.
 Attorney James Sullivan is Board Certified in Juvenile Law and frequently defends clients in juvenile and criminal... more

 Written by attorney Lee Grochmal, about 1 year ago.